nwangtw/GrokkingStreamingSystems/Readme.md

 # Streamwork
 The source code for this book: [Grokking Streaming Systems: Real-time Event Processing](https://www.manning.com/books/grokking-streaming-systems).

-The objective is to demonstrate how streaming systems work with a simple local engine and example jobs.
+This is a simple local stream processing engine with some example jobs.
+The objective is to demonstrate how streaming systems work internally.

 ### Tools required
 - Git: it is used to fetch the source code.